-Michael is Deputy Head of the Department of Epidemiology and Preventive Medicine and an honorary medical officer in Allergy, Immunology & Respiratory Medicine at the Alfred Hospital in Melbourne.
+Michael is Professor of Clinical Epidemiology in the School of Public Health and Preventive Medicine and an honorary medical officer in Respiratory Medicine at the Alfred Hospital in Melbourne.
 His current research program covers the epidemiology of asthma, chronic obstructive pulmonary disease and idiopathic pulmonary fibrosis, including genetic and environmental risk factors such as smoking, air pollution and occupation, and the role of spirometry in managing these conditions.
-Michael is also a principal investigator in the Hazelwood Health Study which aims to understand the health impacts of the Morwell open cut fire mine adjacent to the Hazelwood power station in 2014.
+Michael is also principal investigator of the Hazelwood Health Study which aims to understand the long term health impacts of the Morwell open cut fire mine adjacent to the Hazelwood power station in 2014.

 Prof. Lidia Morawska